mattrichmo/photo-phriend/README.md

 - Manage photo descriptions and keywords using OpenAI or manually
 - Track photo versions and modifications

+### 📂 Grouping and Organization
+- Create and manage groups of photos
+- View and edit group details
+- Organize photos into groups

-### Saves all data to a local sqlite db in the folder.
+## Saves all data to a local sqlite db in the folder.
 To initialize the database, run
 ``` bash
 localhost:3000/api/db/create-sql-tables
 ```